-Thank You for Your Interest in the Stigma-Free Society’s
+Thank You for Your Interest in the Stigma-Free Mental Health Society’s

 Student Mental Health Toolkit and Virtual Stigma-Free Presentations

-The Stigma-Free Society offers schools unique programming that not only consists of a robust and engaging Student Mental Health Toolkit, but unique one of a kind Virtual Stigma-Free Presentations.
+The Stigma-Free Mental Health Society offers schools unique programming that not only consists of a robust and engaging Student Mental Health Toolkit, but unique one of a kind Virtual Stigma-Free Presentations.

 The Society’s virtual presentations program offers LIVE 45-minute sessions for students via an online platform, where a presenter shares about their journey with stigma and the intersecting mental health issues they have faced.
 The program also provides a co-presenter that facilitates the online presentation with their deep knowledge around mental health.